 Luna Station Quarterly publishes speculative fiction written by women-identified authors.
 We think women write awesome characters and really cool stories and we want to show it to the world.
-We will consider stories submitted by any woman writer, regardless of experience or writing resume.
+We will consider stories submitted by any woman-identified writer, regardless of experience or writing resume.
 If you consider yourself on the woman end of the gender spectrum in any significant capacity, you’re welcome here!

 Stuff we never get enough of:

 - Stories about people who are of color, disabled, queer, or marginalized in some way

 - Sci-Fi, particularly afro-future views, solarpunk views, stories about disability and mental health of the future

 - Adult-themed stories (caveat: no erotica or heavy violence)